 How do I find clients once I am a certified PT?

-There are many marketing tools that can help you find clients, as well as word of mouth, social media, and doing local marketing outreach.
+After you pass your exam, there are many marketing tools that can help you find clients, as well as word of mouth, social media, and doing local marketing outreach.
 In our guide to finding your ideal client here, you can see how many personal trainers and coaches have successfully grown their businesses and found the right clients for their business.

 Do you have another question we could help you answer?
 Drop us a line at email@example.com and we'll help you out!